Effectively Controlling Reasoning Models through Thinking Intervention: Design of

 In this section, we present an in-depth analysis of how variations in the design of the \TI influence performance using safety alignment benchmarks.
-In Appendix \ref{subapx-effect-location}, we analyze the effect of positioning the intervention sequence at the beginning, middle, and end of the reasoning process, demonstrating that these positions significantly impact compliance and refusal behaviors.
-In Appendix \ref{subapx-effect-content}, we evaluate how variations in the text of the intervention sequence affect model responses, highlighting the trade-offs between safety enforcement and compliance rates.
+In Appendix \ref{subapx-effect-location}, we analyze the effect of positioning the intervention sequence at the beginning, middle, and end of the reasoning process.
+In Appendix \ref{subapx-effect-content}, we evaluate how variations in the text of the intervention sequence affect model responses, highlighting the trade-offs between safety and compliance rates.
+In Appendix~\ref{subapx-effect-narrative}, we investigate the effect of the narrative style of the intervention sequence and find that the model is capable of self-correcting narrative inconsistencies.
+In Appendix \ref{subapx-ass-llm}, we discuss how we use auxiliary LLMs to support the \TI.